List of San Jose State Spartans head football coaches

 The San Jose State Spartans college football team represent San Jose State University in the Mountain West Conference.
 The Spartans competed in the National Collegiate Athletic Association (NCAA) College Division in the years 1921–1968.
 In 1969, the team moved to National Collegiate Athletic Association (NCAA) Division I.

-The program has had 32 different head coaches in its 106 seasons of existence (through 2023), including one who had multiple tenures as coach.
-Many coaches throughout the Spartans football history have won multiple National and Conference Awards and have been enshrined into multiple Halls of Fame including Pop Warner (associate coach with the Spartans), Bob Bronzan, Terry Shea, John Ralston, Dick Tomey and Brent Brennan.
-Many former players who were taught by these innovate coaches have gone on to become some of the greatest football coaches of all time including Bill Walsh, Dick Vermeil and Terry Donahue.
+Through the 2023 season, the program has had 32 head coaches across its 106 seasons of competition, including one coach who served multiple tenures.
+Several coaches in the history of Spartans football have received national and conference honors and have been inducted into various Halls of Fame, including Pop Warner, Bob Bronzan, Terry Shea, John Ralston, Dick Tomey and Brent Brennan.
+The program has also produced numerous former players who later became successful coaches including Bill Walsh, Dick Vermeil and Terry Donahue.